 7. Adrenaline: “The Energy Molecule”

 Adrenaline, technically known as epinephrine, plays a large role in the fight-or-flight mechanism.
 The release of epinephrine is exhilarating and creates a surge in energy.
-Adrenaline causes an increase in heart rate, blood pressure, and works by causing less important blood vessels to constrict and increasing blood flow to larger muscles.
+Adrenaline causes an increase in heart rate and blood pressure and works by causing less important blood vessels to constrict and increasing blood flow to larger muscles.
 An “Epi-Pen” is a shot of epinephrine used in the treatment of acute allergic reactions.

 An "adrenaline rush" comes in times of distress or facing fearful situations.
 It can be triggered on demand by doing things that terrify you or being thrust into a situation that feels dangerous.
-You can also create an adrenaline rush by taking short rapid breathes and contracting muscles.
-This jolt can be healthy in small doses, especially when you need a pick me up.
+You can also create an adrenaline rush by taking short rapid breaths and contracting muscles.
+This jolt can be healthy in small doses, especially when you need a pick-me-up.